The information and resources here are intended to support your efforts to develop and sustain a strong practice of diversion in your community.

 - King County – Family Shelter Diversion Pilot Report (2015) & Integrating Diversion into Homeless Response System Presentation (2017) & Overview and Case Study Reports Homeless to Housed in a Hurry: Extending Diversion to Help Families Exit Homelessness (2018) (read blog)

-- Waterloo Region – see webinar series below for youth and family diversion & Family Shelter Diversion Pilot Report & 2 Page Summary (2015) & Raising the Roof Blog (2016)
+- Waterloo Region – see webinar series below for information on their local diversion program.
+See also the Family Shelter Diversion Pilot Report & 2 Page Summary (2015) & Raising the Roof Blog (2016)

 - Connecticut Coalition to End Homelessness – Shelter Diversion – includes a number of links to further information, tools and resources